IoraHealth/ember-icis-auth/README.md

 that will also set your access token, skipping OAuth.
 The idea behind this is that you are likely going to one of these applications from one that already has a valid token.
+* Provides current-user and current-practice-user models, which will get the ME json from Snowflake and provide you with some necessary authentication information.

 ## Installation